OCD Therapy in San Diego, CA

 Allyson, Georgia & Parisa stand in front of water fountain in Balboa Park

-At Eating Disorder OCD Therapy, we offer compassionate, relational, and individualized care, rooted in the belief that healing is not one-size-fits-all.
-Honoring client autonomy, collaboration, and anti-oppressive, neurodivergent-affirming practices, we walk alongside you as the expert in your own life.
-We provide therapy for Eating Disorders, OCD, Body Image, Trauma, Perinatal Mental Health, and offer Ketamine Assisted Psychotherapy (KAP), Group Therapy (globally), Recovery Coaching (globally), and Clinical Consultation and Supervision for clinicians.
-We are currently accepting new clients for in-person therapy in San Diego and virtual services in California, Washington, Utah, and Florida.
+We provide therapy for Eating Disorders, OCD, Body Image concerns, Trauma, and Perinatal Mental Health.
+We also offer Ketamine Assisted Psychotherapy (KAP), Group Therapy (globally), Recovery Coaching (globally), and Clinical Consultation and Supervision for clinicians.
+We are neurodiversity affirming, queer and trans affirming and strive to be actively anti-racist.
+We are currently accepting new clients for in-person therapy in San Diego, as well as virtual therapy services in California, Florida, Maryland, Tennessee, Utah and Washington.